Start of the Semester Priorities

 The Dean's representatives will carefully review your academic record.
 Most students who do not meet the conditions of their probation are dismissed.
 Any information you relay to an academic adviser prior to this review will be considered during the decision making process.

 While dismissal is considered permanent, the College may consider readmitting a dismissed student who has subsequently performed well at another institution (i.e. a community college).
-Contact an adviser to discuss this option.
+Meet a College Adviser to discuss this option.